meirinberg/PenPlotter/README.md

 Used for user controlled movement.
 Utilizes velocity mode as in practice it is easier to draw by hand with.

 ### Microcontroller

+We used the STM32L476RG as our microcontroller.
+The Microcontroller has 128KB ram and 1Mb flash.
+We are able to fully control our system with our microcontroller.
+We used micropython as our language of choice for this project with a Shoe of Brian attachment in order to interface native C in the STM32 to python.

 ### Stepper Motors